 The true sign of spring in the food world is the abundance of many fresh vegetables.
 Asparagus is one of the quintessential spring vegetables.
 It appears earlier, but they peak in May, so this favorite American vegetable (broccoli came in #2) is showcased this time of year.

 This cherished culinary pleasure is so flavorful that you’ll find it in all kinds of dishes.
 When purchasing asparagus, examine the tips for signs of freshness as that is the portion most likely to break or spoil.
 Look for tightly closed tip and stalks that are not too dry.
 The young asparagus have purple tips and green stems and grow thicker as they ripen.
 If served cold, you can cook in advance, but be sure to shock them in ice cold water to stop cooking and keep flavor and color.

 I like to roast my asparagus in the oven and then whip up this simple marinade for a delicious taste of spring!
-And, pick up my pink book, Too Hot in the Kitchen for your Easter basket!
+And, pick up my pink book, Too Hot in the Kitchen: Secrets To Sizzle At Any Age for your Easter basket!

 - 2 tablespoons NAKANO roasted garlic seasoned rice vinegar

 - 1 tablespoon fresh dill or 2 teaspoons dried dill

 - 1 pound asparagus, cooked and cooled

 - In small bowl, whisk together all ingredients except asparagus.

 - In shallow dish or resealable plastic bag, lay asparagus and cover with marinade.